 End caps are also a way for you to sell slow-moving inventory.
 If you have too many paper towels, you can put them on an end cap and pair them with window cleaner and a squeegee.
 You would likely sell more paper towels, because people would see them and remember that they need them, and then you would sell the other products that you paired with the paper towels, because you reminded customers that it’s spring and their windows need to be cleaned.

 People have been buying and selling goods since the beginning of time.
 While technology has made shopping more convenient, it has also increased its complexity.
-As you think through your retail experience (weather it’s brick-and-mortar or digital), is your merchandising strategy helping or hurting your business?
+As you think through your retail experience (whether it’s brick-and-mortar or digital), is your merchandising strategy helping or hurting your business?